opivankristovi/udoo-key-arduino/rp2040/README.md

   A simple example of how to get data from the rp2040's internal thermometer and write to serial monitor.

 [DHT22_data_plotter](https://github.com/opivankristovi/udoo-key-arduino/tree/main/rp2040/dht22_data_plot)
-  Get the sensor values from a DHT22-sensor connected to GPIOpin 22 and write it to the serial monitor
+  Get the sensor values from a DHT22-sensor connected to GPIOpin 22 and write it to the serial monitor.

+For more information about the sketches, take a look at the commented sections in the code.
+For a cheatsheet with the pinout and onboard connections etc. can be found here: [Reference](https://github.com/opivankristovi/udoo-key-arduino/blob/main/REFERENCE.md)

  ## For Udoo Key Pro only